antare74/response-formatter/LEARN.md

 HOW TO CONTRIBUTE:

     - Fork this repository on GitHub and create a pull request.
-    - If you have any questions, open an issue or send a PR to the [issue tracker]
+    - If you want to discuss something, open an issue or send a PR to the [issue tracker]
+    - Check out the [contributing guidelines] for more information.